 2. GPs engage actively with smokers who want to quit with the help of e-cigarettes.

-3. Where a patient wants to quit smoking, and has not succeeded with other options, GPs should recommend and support the use of ENDS (electronic nicotine delivery systems or e-cigarettes).
+3. Where a patient wants to quit smoking and has not succeeded with other options, GPs should recommend and support the use of ENDS (electronic nicotine delivery systems or e-cigarettes).

 How patronising.
 Why ‘should’ I recommend e-cigarettes to a smoker who has failed to quit with other options?
-In any case, you don’t need ‘options’ to quit – you just need to quit!
+In any case, you don’t need options to quit – you just need to quit!

 4. GPs recognise ENDS offer a wide reaching, low-cost intervention to reduce smoking (especially deprived groups in society and those with poor mental health, both having elevated rates of smoking).

 Now they’re talking only about reducing smoking.
 This is defeatist.
-It won’t do smokers much good merely to reduce smoking – they need to stop!
+It won’t do smokers much good merely to reduce smoking – they need to quit!
 And again, why should you need an ‘intervention’ to do this?
 It’s the same problem as in 1. – too difficult to do on your own.
 By the way, what do they mean by ‘wide reaching’?
-And it’s not nice to be patronising to smokers in deprived groups or those with ‘poor’ mental health, as if such people are less intelligent than others.
+And it’s not nice to be patronising to smokers in deprived groups or those with poor mental health, as if such people are less intelligent than others.

 5. All GPs encourage smokers who want to use e-cigarettes as an aid to quit smoking to seek the support of local stop smoking services.